The Department of History, Philosophy, Politics, and Economics is

 - Understand and adhere to University policies and

 - Have competency in effective and appropriate online

 (synchronous and asynchronous) delivery and in-person

-- Master’s degree in Political Science or a related field
+- Master’s degree in Philosophy or a related field (minimum 18

 - Strong interpersonal, presentation, and written and verbal